 Requests between institutions in a fulfillment network can be handled within a resource sharing framework.
 A borrowing request is created by the patron in Primo or the operator in Alma.
 Alma then creates a rota of all the institutions that have the requested item.
 The rota may include institutions which will handle the lending request as a fulfillment network request, i.e. a regular hold request, as well as institutions that will handle the lending request as a classic resource sharing request, i.e. a lending request.
 If the first institution on the rota rejects the request, Alma automatically moves through the list, forwarding the request to the next institution in line.
-If the chosen lender institution is part of the fulfillment network, the request at the lender side is included in the Pick from Shelf task list on the Pick Up Requested Resources page as a regular hold request that is linked to the requesting patron linked user account.
+If the chosen lender institution is part of the fulfillment network, the request at the lender side is included in the Pick from Shelf task list on the Pick Up Requested Resources page as a regular hold request that is linked to the requesting patron linked user account (see also Linking Users in Collaborative Networks).

 In a network with AFN partners, staff may create AFN requests in Alma by searching for the title in the network tab and placing a resource sharing request from there.